-- The Omega Man: The Family is a collection of "survivors" of the Artificial Plague that destroyed the world, who's exposure to said plague turned them albino.
-In addition to not being able to physically withstand any strong lights, it's mentioned the plague will still kill them eventually, and the few completely uninfected survivors also think of them as things that should not be.
+- The Ωmega Man: The Family is a collection of "survivors" of the Synthetic Plague that destroyed the world, whose exposure to said plague turned them albino.
+In addition to not being able to physically withstand any strong lights, it's mentioned that the plague will still kill them eventually, and the few completely uninfected survivors also think of them as things that should not be.

 - Powder sticks out like a sore thumb.
 He gets picked on in school and has electrical powers, too.

-- Subverted for Laughs in The Princess Bride.
-After Wesley is captured by Prince Humperdink and imprisoned in the pit of despair, he's met by an Albino who at first speaks in a high-pitch raspy voice.
+- Subverted for laughs in The Princess Bride.
+After Wesley is captured by Prince Humperdink and imprisoned in the pit of despair, he's met by an albino who at first speaks in a high-pitched raspy voice.
 He then clears his throat and starts talking like a normal human being.

 - Alara Unbroken: To the Nacatl, Ajani's albinism is a symbol of bad luck (called "white as death"); as a result he spent much of his youth an outcast.